bogdan-luchian/bogdan-luchian.github.io/README.md

         <p>Welcome to Bogdan Luchian's Cozy Corner of Motion Design!</p>

         <h2>About Me</h2>
-        <p>Hello there!
+        <p id="aboutText">Hello there!
 I'm Bogdan Luchian, a passionate motion designer with a love for creativity and aesthetics.
 I believe in the power of motion to tell stories, evoke emotions, and captivate audiences.</p>

         <!-- Contact button -->
         <button class="contact-button" onclick="toggleContact()">Contact Me</button>